Cafe Forgot On Changing New York City Retail

 DEFONTE_Elephant_CafeForgot_2024_000326290020

-“When we first started, we were working with a lot of our friends who were just out of school as well and were making things and didn’t necessarily have a place for their work to be shown yet.
-I think a lot of the pieces, and still to this day, were one-of-a-kind, and coming from an art history background. we’re just more open to things being in between, like fine art and fashion,” said Weisner.
+“When we first started Café Forgot we worked with a number of our friends who had just graduated from college and who were making clothing, accessories, various things, but were not showing their work yet.
+We wanted CF to be a place to show and sell our peers’ work.
+A lot of the pieces were one-of-a-kind then and still are today.
+Vita and I studied art history so I think that opened us up to work that was between fine art and fashion.” said Weisner.
 It seems that people coming from the art world tend to be the most fashionable.
 This fondness for art on the body has assisted them both in selecting the right brands to put onto their moving closet.

 Growing up in the city, there weren’t many stores to explore and discover young emerging brands other than the beloved Opening Ceremony before its shocking closure.
 The fashion-obsessed New York natives carried that memory and passion with them when they opened their permanent store.
 Post-pandemic, shops like Cafe Forgot were few and far between.
 Now, Orchard Street alone has a few concept stores blossoming making Cafe Forgot an early contributor to the hopefully evergreen trend.